-When you get coverage for long-term disabilities from an insurance company, you probably assume that you will be awarded benefits if you are unable to work due to a disability.
+When you get coverage for long-term disabilities for pre-existing conditions from an insurance company, you probably assume that you will be awarded benefits if you are unable to work due to a disability.
 After all, that is the whole point of this type of policy — to provide compensation to individuals who cannot work because of a medical or mental health condition.
 Unfortunately, insurance companies often work to deny coverage whenever possible by broadly interpreting limitations and exclusions.

 This often includes denying applications for benefits whenever it can be argued that an individual has a pre-existing medical condition.
 This is often based on speculation or spurious arguments.
-If your claim for benefits has been denied on the basis of a pre-existing medical condition, a Cherry Hill disability benefits attorney can help you file an appeal.
+If your long-term disability claim for benefits has been denied on the basis of a pre-existing medical condition, a Cherry Hill disability benefits attorney can help you file an appeal.

-Understanding Long-Term Disability Benefits
+Understanding Long-Term Disability Benefits for Pre-Existing Conditions

 Long-term disability (LTD) insurance is a type of insurance plan that provides benefits to individuals who are unable to work due to a covered disability.
 Typically, these plans will pay 50 to 60% of your salary while you cannot work.
 LTD policies are often offered through your employer, although you may be able to purchase coverage for yourself.